 NPPA.org has a wealth of educational resources available to our members.
-Check out the 2012 Northern Short Course class videos, broadcasts on ethics, copyright, and advocacy issues, and so much more!
+Including two presentations from the 2015 NSC on presenting yourself as a pro and ethics in photojournalism.
+Check out the 2015 Northern Short Course class videos as well as broadcasts on ethics, copyright, and advocacy issues, and so much more!

 NPPA promotes a common Code of Ethics for visual journalists.
 However, ethical issues can be complex.
 We encourage all visual journalists to go beyond just reading our Code of Ethics, and to discuss and explore ethical questions on your own and with your coworkers, so you are prepared when issues arise.

 This 60-minute video by NPPA Ethics chair John Long offers suggestions for dealing with the ethical implications of the electronic revolution in photojournalism.
 With some examples of digital manipulation and the problems caused by altered images, this video touches on the principles that support ethical decision-making.

 NPPA Members get free access to this resource, but anyone registered at NPPA.org can purchase the DVD in the store.

 The NPPA is the leading voice advocating for the work of visual journalists today.
 Our advocacy efforts put NPPA in the center of today’s thorniest issues of journalists’ rights to do their work — and to earn a living from their craft.

 The NPPA is presenting a series of Webinars on legal issues, narrated by NPPA Attorney Alicia Wagner Calzada, intended to help photographers in their business and in their profession.
 The first Webinar in the series, "Copyright" is 23 minutes long and discusses the basics of copyright, including when copyright is created, who might own the copyright to an image, basic information about fair use, public domain, copyright registration, copyright notice and things to consider in the case of an infringement.